 Memory loss is one of the most common complaints among older adults, so engaging in some simple games is important to help improve memory and retention.

 - Stating the months of the year in alphabetical order

-If you want to start with a simple activity to stimulate the mind, try completing a puzzle.
-While this might seem basic, there are a multitude of benefits for your elderly loved one, such as a slower breathing rate which aids in reducing anxiety and lowering blood pressure levels.
+Try completing a puzzle if you want to start with a simple activity to stimulate the mind.
+While this might seem basic, there are many benefits for your older loved one, such as a slower breathing rate which aids in reducing anxiety and lowering blood pressure levels.
 Jigsaw puzzles can also be a great distraction to help slow busy minds.

 It has been said that keeping the brain stimulated through games can help slow the progression of dementia.
 There are certain board games targeted at those living with dementia.